Rajcr2/Legal-Advisor/README.md

 ## Overview

-This project implements an **Semi-Autonomous ReAct-style AI agent** capable of :
+It implements an **Semi-Autonomous ReAct-style AI agent** that is capable of :

 - **Understanding legal questions**
 - **Planning multi-step reasoning**